mmuchsin/operationalizing-ml-project/README.md

 By default for security purposes, AWS Lambda does not have access to AWS Sagemaker.
 Certain authentication methods are required.
 One of the method is by using `IAM role` with the corresponding policies.
 In this case `AmazonSageMakerFullAccess` policy.
+It grants the lambda function broader permissions to access SageMaker services.
+This scenario will produce vulnerability because the lambda function only needs permissions to invoke an endpoint from Sagemaker.
+So using the principle of least privilege is recommended.
+The corresponding policy needs to be adjusted to limit the lambda function to invoke an endpoint only.
+Also, the old or unused roles need to be deleted to grant more security.

 ![iam_role](src/img/6-lambda-role-crop.png)
 ![lambda_testing](src/img/7-lambda-ok-crop.png)